sistemaseltigre/fd-random-number/README.md

 		})
 		.signers([firstWinWallet]).rpc();

-   2.2 - Function sum (timestamp + enemyid number + pseudo-random number) to create a main number 2.3 - Main number is used to calculate an acumulative function distribution 2.4 - Get randon number generated
+   2.2 - Function sum (timestamp + enemyid number + pseudo-random number) to create a main number<br>
+   2.3 - Main number is used to calculate an acumulative function distribution<br>
+   2.4 - Get randon number generated<br>
-   2.5 - Get counter data
+   2.5 - Get counter data<br>
-   2.6 - Add new counter data
+   2.6 - Add new counter data<br>
-   2.7 - Create a new account PDA and save random number and player key 3 - You can create a fetch function to get a random number generated
+   2.7 - Create a new account PDA and save random number and player key<br>
+3 - You can create a fetch function to get a random number generated<br>
 	3.1 example:

     let fdn_tx = await program.account.userdropinfo.fetch(userStatsPDA).catch((error) => {